 - Better Choice

-- Stocks of blue swimmer crabs in SA, which has the largest fishery for the species in Australia, and NSW are healthy.
+- Stocks of blue swimmer crabs in SA, which has the largest fishery for the species in Australia are healthy.

 - Stocks have recovered as a result of effective management supporting the recovery of populations that were previously in decline.

 - Blue swimmer crabs are mainly caught in pots, with minimal habitat impacts and bycatch.